TR0N-ZEN/aboutLinux/basics/processes/relation.md

 fg [<pid>|%<jobid>]
 ```

-The comman `jobs` shows the child processes of the present shell session.
+The command `jobs` shows the child processes of the present shell session.

-If one wants to send a stream into nothingness send it to `/dev/null`.
+The stream of nothingness `/dev/null` can be used to read or send infinitely from or to it.

 To stop processes use `kill [<pid>|%<jobid>]`.
-`killall` kills by name.
+`killall` kills processes by mathing their name.